The James Clooney House Owner: Mike and Sharon Fibich

-The James Clooney House is a two-storey wood frame structure built by John C. McWilliams for Emma and James Clooney in 1913.
+The James Clooney House is a two-story wood frame structure built by John C. McWilliams for Emma and James Clooney in 1913.

 The house is made of cypress.
 The attic has four hip roof shingle dormers.
 Front and side porches feature round Tuscan columns with federal-style balustrades.
 Other exterior features include French doors, saw-tooth dentil work and craftsman-type windows.

 Inside features include oak floors with a heart of pine front stairwell and three fireplaces.
 Unusual shaped interior columns separate the foyer and living room as well as the living and dining rooms.
 The ceiling of the foyer and living room is recessed diagonally slatted oak with beams.
 The living room has four of the original hanging light fixtures in the corners.
 A stairwell leads to a third floor, which is currently used as an attic.